Albuquerque Rapid Transit: Design

 Buses used on the ART line bear similarities in design and operation to light rail trains.
 ART buses have doors on both sides to accommodate different platform locations.
 The guideway includes several variations on bus priority lanes, including dedicated guideways, bidirectional lanes, and reversible lanes.

 ART stations often feature passenger amenities such as shelters, benches, lighting, new landscaping, and potentially, local art work.
 On a standard bus route, passengers have to climb steps or a wheelchair ramp must be folded out to board the bus.
 ART stations are similar to train platforms in providing level boarding: when a bus arrives, the floor of bus is the same height as the station platform.
 This reduces the time to board and deboard passengers and makes the buses more accessible for wheelchair users.

 Some platforms, however, were found to have inconsistent platform heights as well as gaps between platform and buses, potentially creating significant accessibility issues.
-Also, the stations' clearance was incompatible with the buses supplied by Build Your Dreams, as evidenced by bus mirrors hitting the station structure.
+Also, the stations' clearance was incompatible with the buses supplied by BYD, as evidenced by bus mirrors hitting the station structure.